DiegoOrteg4/demo/README.md

-#this is a readme
+# this is a readme

 Hello, this is one of my first commits

-##Here is alist of things that I like
+## Here is alist of things that I like
--Tattoos
+- Tattoos
--Football
+- Football
--Tequila
+- Tequila
--Music
+- Music